Faculty and staff with disabilities can contact the Centre for Workplace Accessibility to discuss workplace accommodations and accessibility options.

 Centre for Workplace Accessibility and the Stay at Work/Return to Work Program support the accommodation process for UBC faculty and staff members with an injury, illness or disability.

 Referrals to the Centre for Workplace Accessibility can be made by staff and faculty members, their managers, directors, deans as well as human resources or unions/professional associations.

 UBC provides parking provisions for current faculty and staff who have disabilities limiting their mobility.
 Because the functional impact of a disability varies from person to person, there are different parking provisions.

 Assigned spots near a building are provided only when faculty, staff, and students are able to demonstrate an inability to walk or use a wheelchair from a regular parking lot.
 Wheelchair-accessible parking stalls in parkades and open lots are available if you have a SPARC decal.
 Parking rates are not adjusted.
 For information on the SPARC decal, visit the SPARC website or call 604.718.7744.

 Disabled stalls at parking meters are available only if you have a SPARC decal.
 You must still pay the meter, as indicated.
 Check with UBC Parking & Access Control Services for meter rates.

-- Ensure that your medical documentation is completed by a medical doctor on their letterhead and that it describes the functional impact of your disability.
+- You may be asked to provide supporting medical documentation that describes the functional impact of your disability.
 It must also address the duration of the disability.

-- Upon review of the information, the Accessibility Advisor will send a form to UBC Parking & Access Control Services.
+- Upon review of the information, Centre for Workplace Accessibility will coordinate with UBC Parking & Access Control Services.

 - Go to UBC Parking & Access Control Services to obtain a permit and/or your assigned parking stall.
 UBC Parking & Access Control Services requires you to provide your driver's license, proof of car registration, and insurance papers.